 I still want to build an indoor conditioning home gym in the garage

-The airbikes are great options for full-body conditioning.
+Air bikes are great options for full-body conditioning.
 It allows your arms and legs to get in on the action, and it matches the force you put into it.

 As far as treadmills go, the price can vary a ton in terms of quality, and if you decide to go for some of the newer “manual” / non-motorized treadmills like the TrueForm Runner.
-There are great resources to walk you through treadmills, check out this ranking of treadmills from Wirecutter.

 Anyways, here’s an idea of some common prices on conditioning and cardio equipment: